China to send three astronauts to space, including its oldest

-JIUQUAN, China, June 16 (Reuters) - China will send three men to space in its first crewed mission in nearly five years, including the country's oldest astronaut to go into space, part of an ambitious plan to complete a space station by the end of next year.
+JIUQUAN, China (Reuters) -China will send three men to space in its first crewed mission in nearly five years, including the country’s oldest astronaut to go into space, part of an ambitious plan to complete a space station by the end of next year.

 China is expected to launch the crewed spacecraft Shenzhou-12 at 9:22 a.m.
 (0122 GMT) on Thursday in Jiuquan in northwestern Gansu province, an official at the China Manned Space agency said on Wednesday.